AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-02-Category-Feature.md

 We will add a category feature to the application.

 This section is based on [Laravel Category Treeview Hierarchical Structure Example](https://www.itsolutionstuff.com/post/laravel-5-category-treeview-hierarchical-structure-example-with-demoexample.html), without the jQuery enhancement.

 The category feature may be used in many situations.
 For example, for a market place where it is the product category; or a blog where the category is the general subject of the blog post.

-For the time being our category feature will ONLY display the categories, we will not be adding the create, edit, delete, and show parts of the complete feature until later.
+For the time being our category feature will ONLY display the categories, we will not be adding create, edit, delete, and show parts of the complete feature until later.

 We will store the following in our category model: